-Cyanobacteria blooms form when cyanobacteria, which are normally found in the water, start to multiply very quickly.
-Blooms can form in warm, slow-moving waters that are high in nutrients from sources such as agricultural and turf fertilizer runoff, municipal wastewater effluent and septic system discharges.
+Cyanobacteria blooms form when cyanobacteria, normally found in the water, multiply very quickly.
+Blooms can form in warm, slow-moving waters that are high in nutrients from sources such as agricultural and municipal runoff, municipal wastewater effluent, and septic system discharges.
 Cyanobacteria blooms need nutrients to survive.
-The blooms can form at any time, but most often form in summer or early fall.
+The blooms can form anytime but most often in summer or early fall.

 What does a cyanobacteria bloom look like?

-Cyanobacteria blooms that harm people, animals, or the environment are called cyanobacteria harmful algal blooms.
-Harmful cyanobacteria blooms may affect people, animals, or the environment by:
+Cyanobacteria blooms that harm people, animals, or the environment are commonly called harmful algal blooms.
+Harmful algal blooms may affect people, animals, or the environment by:

 - Blocking the sunlight that other organisms need to live.
 Cyanobacteria blooms can steal the oxygen and nutrients other organisms need to live.

-- Making toxins, called cyanotoxins.
-They can make people, their pets, and other animals sick.
+- Making toxins, called cyanotoxins, can make people, their pets, and other animals sick.